EDUCBA Logo

 Reasons for Market Failure

-To fully understand concept of market failure, it’s pertinent that we recognize the reasons behind it.
+To fully understand the concept of market failure, it’s pertinent that we recognize the reasons behind it.
 Because of the structure, it’s impossible for markets to be perfect.
 Most markets, as a result, are unsuccessful and need some kind of intervention.

-• Positive and negative externalities: An externality is the effect on a third party which is usually caused by availing a particular good or service.
-Positive externality is the optimistic spillover which is gained from the goods or service.
-For instance, while public education may directly affect only the schools and their students, an educated population will extend positive effects on the society as a whole.
+The availing of a particular good or service usually causes an effect on a third party, known as an externality.
+Goods or services can generate an optimistic spillover, a positive externality.
+For instance, while public education may directly affect only the schools and their students, an educated population will positively affect society.
 A negative externality, on the other hand, is a pessimistic spillover effect on a third party.
 For instance, passive smoking could adversely affect people’s health, even if they don’t directly indulge in smoking.

-• Lack of public goods: Public goods are those where the cost of production doesn’t increase with number of customers.
-For instance, a lighthouse has a fixed cost of production which remains the same throughout, regardless of whether just one ship or hundreds of ship use it.
+Public goods are those where the cost of production doesn’t increase with the number of customers.
+For instance, a lighthouse has a fixed cost of production which remains the same throughout, regardless of whether just one ship or hundreds of ships use it.
 Public goods and services could be under-produced.
-There is little benefit, from the private sector, to erect a lighthouse because one can wait for somebody else to provide it, and then use the light, sans incurring any cost.
-Someone deriving the benefits of a product or service, without paying for it, is called a free rider problem.
+There is little benefit from the private sector to erect a lighthouse because one can wait for somebody else to provide it and then use the light sans incurring any cost.
+The act of deriving benefits from a product or service without paying for it is a free rider problem.

-• Abuse of monopoly power: An imperfect market restricts the output in attempts to maximize profits.
+An imperfect market restricts the output to maximize profits.

 money